Skip to Main Content

 #ThinkWater, #MyWaterStory

 The Museum on Main Street tour of Water/Ways ended on December 11, 2022 after visiting 180 small towns across 25 states and Guam.
-For more information on the Smithsonian Institution Traveling Exhibition Service's ongoing tour of Water/Ways, please visit.
+For more information on the Smithsonian Institution Traveling Exhibition Service's ongoing tour of Water/Ways, please visit SITES' website.

 The Smithsonian’s Water/Ways exhibition dives into water--an essential component of life on our planet, environmentally, culturally, and historically.